Adnan-Ali-Ahmad/Adnan-Ali-Ahmad.github.io/_pages/about.md

 The Method: Adaptive Mesh Refinement (AMR)
 ======

-Simulating the birth of stars and disks presents a formidable numerical challenge, requiring a model that couples highly non-linear physics with an immense dynamic range.
+Simulating the birth of stars and disks presents a formidable numerical challenge, requiring a model that couples highly non-linear physics with an immense dynamical range.
 My simulations span over 17 orders of magnitude in density ($$10^{5}~-10^{22}\ \mathrm{cm^{-3}}$$) and 8 orders of magnitude in spatial extent ($$10^{4}~-10^{-4}\ \mathrm{AU}$$).
-To tackle this challenge, I employ Adaptive Mesh Refinement (AMR), which selectively increases resolution in collapsing regions.
-The animation below illustrates this dynamic range: the color map shows the gas column density, while the white contours trace the AMR levels, highlighting how the simulation adapts to resolve relevant structures across different scales.
+To tackle this challenge, I employ Adaptive Mesh Refinement (AMR), which selectively increases the resolution in collapsing regions.
+The animation below illustrates this dynamical range: the color map shows the gas column density, while the white contours trace the AMR levels, highlighting how the simulation adapts to resolve relevant structures across different scales.
 <video controls width="100%">
     <source src="/files/the_great_zoom.mp4" type="video/mp4">
     Your browser does not support the video tag.